aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 # Encrypted Virtual Machine image

-You must create a virtual machine disk image encrypted with a password of your choice to ensure confidentiality.
-This way, even the compute resource node running your instance will not be able to access, read or modify its content.
+A virtual machine disk image encrypted with a password only known by the user must be created to ensure confidentiality.
+This way, even the compute resource node running the instance will not be able to access, read, or modify its content.
 ## Creating an Encrypted Virtual Machine Disk Image using the sample scripts

 Scripts are provided, they are specifically designed to create an encrypted VM image for confidential computing purposes.